abrand6/DE_Arduino_Fundamentals/Communicating-with-Devices-Over-I2C.md

 Can you:
 - [ ] Be able to install an Arduino library
 - [ ] Communicate with an external device using I2C
+- [ ] Extend an example sketch by adding functionality